peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 .. _mi300x-vllm-single-node:

-Maximizing vllm instances on a single node
+Maximizing vLLM instances on a single node
 ------------------------------------------

 The general guideline is to maximize per-node throughput by running as many vLLM instances as possible.